AlecAivazis/survey/README.md

 By default, the user can filter for options by typing while the prompt is active.
 This will filter out all options that don't contain the typed string anywhere in their name, ignoring case.

-A custom filter function can also be provided to change this default behavior by providing a value for the `Filter` field or via the `survey.WithFilter` `AskOpt`:
+A custom filter function can also be provided to change this default behavior:

 ```golang
 func myFilter(filter string, options []string) ([]string) {